Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Geometrization is recursive

 \begin{remark} Instead of calculating lengths and angles using positions of vertices in hyperbolic geometry, we can also relate them directly using formulas from hyperbolic and spherical trigonometry. \end{remark}

-Since the second proof uses an approximate solution to the gluing equations, we need a criterion to know that an approximate solution is close to an exact one.
-Given a smooth system of equations $F(x) = 0$, the Newton-Kantorovich theorem establishes a sufficient criterion for Newton's method to converge from an approximate solution $x_0$ to an exact solution $x_\infty$.
-Moreover, if $x_\infty$ is an exact solution and $F$ is non-degenerate at $x_\infty$, then the criterion must hold when $x_0$ is a good enough approximation.
+The separate proof of the second case of \Lem{l:hyprec} works directly with computable numbers, in effect using numerical analysis to calculate better and better approximate solutions.
+In this approach, we need a criterion to know that an approximate solution is close to an exact one.
+Given a smooth multivariate equation $f(x) = 0$, the Newton-Kantorovich theorem \cite{Kantorovich:applied} establishes a sufficient criterion for Newton's method to converge from an approximate solution $x_0$ to an exact solution $x_\infty$.
 Neuberger \cite{Neuberger:monthly} points out that an ODE analogue of Newton's method, which is called the \emph{continuous Newton's method}, simplifies the Newton-Kantorovich result.

-\begin{theorem}[Newton-Kantorovich-Neuberger \cite{Neuberger:monthly}] Let $B_\eps(x_0) \subset \R^n$ be the open ball of radius $\eps$ around $x_0 \in \R^n$, and let
+\begin{theorem}[Newton-Kantorovich-Neuberger {\cite[Thm.~2]{Neuberger:monthly}}] Let $B_\eps(x_0) \subset \R^n$ be the open ball of radius $\eps > 0$ around $x_0 \in \R^n$, and let